jssteinberg/hackline.vim/README.md

 ## Features

 - **No icons** or need for patched font.
-- **No themes**---uses normal color highlight groups.
-Looks good with any newer colorscheme.
+- **No new color highlight groups**---uses already exisiting color highlight groups to avoid colorschemes having to support the plugin specifically.
 - **Good contrast** for horizontal splits.
 - **Minimal mode flag** for Vim professionals!
 (Sets `noshowmode` if on).
 - **Responsive**---adjusts statusline for smaller widths.